If you're looking to try something a little different, this Black Garlic Roast Chicken is the perfect way to shake up your dinner routine.

 - Lay the chicken pieces in a heavy oven-proof pan.
 If you are cooking in your RV kitchen like me, make sure the pan will fit into your smaller oven.

-- Roast uncovered for 45 minutes to an hour or until the internal temperature reaches 165 degrees F. After 30 minutes, use an instant read thermometer to test for doneness.
+- Roast for 45 minutes to an hour or until the internal temperature reaches 165°F. After 30 minutes, use an instant-read thermometer to test for doneness.
 Check every 10 minutes until it is fully cooked.

-- Tent loosely with foil to keep them warm.
+- Tent loosely with foil to keep it warm.

 This was so delicious!
 I’m so glad I tried it!